Joy Odiete Eseoghene is the name that has dropped by the wayside.

 The songs carried varying themes.
 Independence was a strong one, as well as love.
 Although there was always a note of melancholia against a backdrop of gospel mindedness, this did not deter gems of songs like ‘Akpona Igbunu’, ‘Biko’, and ‘Sugar Coconut’.

 It has been eight years since these songs made their debut to a listening audience, even though they did not garner the attention they deserved, they remain memorable amongst those who listened.

 African Woman did not only come ahead of its time, it would seem J’odie has also not been lucky.
 It is quite possible to have all the necessary skill set for immense success and to receive it in measured rations.

-a strong and solid debut that was followed with J’odie’s signature silence.
+However, African Woman will remain a strong and solid debut that was followed with J’odie’s signature silence.